-We expect to receive net proceeds, after deducting underwriting discounts and commissions and estimated expenses payable by us, of approximately \$43.7 million (or approximately \$50.7 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$11.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus.
+We expect to receive net proceeds, after deducting underwriting discounts and commissions and estimated expenses payable by us, of approximately \$19.8 million (or approximately \$23.2 million if the underwriters exercise their option to purchase additional shares in full), based on an assumed initial public offering price of \$7.00 per share, which is the midpoint of the price range set forth on the cover of this prospectus.

-We intend to use all of the net proceeds we receive from this offering for continued research and development and pre-commercialization planning of CTx-1301, continued research and development and pre-commercialization planning of CTx-1302, proof of concept study for CTx-2103, to satisfy obligations under certain related party notes, to satisfy outstanding accrued payroll expenses to employees, including our executive officers, and for working capital, capital expenditures and general corporate purposes, including investing further in research and development efforts.
+We intend to use all of the net proceeds we receive from this offering for continued research and development and pre-commercialization planning of CTx-1301, continued research and development of CTx-1302, proof of concept study for CTx-2103, to satisfy obligations under certain related party notes, to satisfy outstanding accrued payroll expenses to employees, including our executive officers, and for working capital, capital expenditures and general corporate purposes, including investing further in research and development efforts.
 See "Use of Proceeds."

+Lock-up

-Lock-up In connection with our initial public offering, we, our directors, executive officers, and certain stockholders have agreed not to offer, issue, sell, contract to sell, encumber, grant any option for the sale of or otherwise dispose of any of our common stock or securities convertible into or exchangeable for, or that represent the right to receive, shares of common stock for a period of 180 days following the closing of the offering of the shares.
-See "Underwriting" for more information.
-Proposed stock exchange symbol We have applied for listing of our common stock on the Nasdaq Capital Market under the symbol "CING".
-No assurance can be given that our application will be approved.
-Risk factors Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 11, and the other information included in this prospectus for a discussion of factors you should consider carefully before deciding to invest in our common stock.
+In connection with our initial public offering, our directors, executive officers, employees and 5% stockholders have agreed not to offer, issue, sell, contract to sell, encumber, grant any option for the sale of or otherwise dispose of any of our common stock or securities convertible into or exchangeable for, or that represent the right to receive, shares of common stock, for a period of 180 days following the closing of the offering of the shares.
+This means that, subject to certain exceptions, for a period of 180 days following the closing of the offering of the shares, such persons may not offer, sell, pledge or otherwise dispose of these securities without the prior written consent of Aegis Capital Corp.